xinhuang/xinhuang.github.com/README.md

 - The metadata is consisted of multiple lines in [TOML].
 (And are processed line by line!)

 - Only title and layout are used currently.
 Post layout is determined by `layout`; and title is from `title`.
 Tags and categories?
-Not yet.
+Not yet :P

 ## templates